tianocore-docs/edk2-MetaDataExpressionSyntaxSpecification/2_expression_overview.md

     arithmetic in type.

 11. Relational and equality operators require both operands to be of the same type.
+The single quote string and double quote string are same type as general string, while the string start with `L` character is the unicode string.
+Unicode string should not compare with general string.
 Relational comparison on string literals and byte arrays must be performed comparing the byte values, left to right.
 The first pair of bytes (or a single extra byte) that is not equal will determine the result of the comparison.
 The following are examples of string comparisons:
     ```
     Foo = "zero", Bar = "three";
     ```